fridjon/dotfiles/README.md

 - Edit the Brewfile
   - Some apps however are required for later steps (e.g. nerd-font, iTerm2, mas, nvm, neofetch, jq, rbenv, p10k, zsh-\*)
 - Edit settings.sh to suit your own preferences
+  - The github repo https://github.com/mathiasbynens/dotfiles contains a lot of like minded tweaks.
 - Edit mixin/aliases
   - PS. before you start adding your own aliases I recommend running `alias` and looking at what is already there, a lot of stuff comes with the Oh-My-Zsh plugins.
 - Follow the manual setup guide